 Shanghai sits on the Yangtze River delta along China’s eastern coast.
 The city covers about 6,333 square kilometers, an area slightly more than that covered by Toronto, Canada (5,901 square kilometers).
-But Shanghai has a population nearly four times higher than Toronto.
+But Shanghai has a population nearly 3.5 times higher than Toronto.

 Shanghai is expanding in every direction.
 The city is growing in a similar pattern to other cities around the world.
 Its population gain is mostly in suburban and exurban areas.